cybersader/awesome-cybersader/📁 09 - My Obsidian Stack/Obsidian Setup for Corporate/Obsidian Setup for Corporate.md

 	- [Obsidian Help | GitHub-sourced connections](https://help.obsidian.md/Teams/Security+considerations+for+teams#GitHub-sourced+connections)
 	- [What domains does Obsidian use? - Help - Obsidian Forum](https://forum.obsidian.md/t/what-domains-does-obsidian-use/75800)
 -

+## The Ideal Plugin Security - Our Own Plugin Repo

+- We could audit the code for a plugin then put it in our own repo, whitelist that repo URL in the firewall, and have it internally, then point Obsidian to that URL for updates.

 # Plugins